martinfou/prompt-vault/docs/UX/01_User_Personas.md

 ### Design Implications
 - JSON export/import for easy team sharing
-- Comprehensive template library (23+ frameworks) for team standardization
+- Comprehensive template library (27 templates covering 23 frameworks) for team standardization
 - Last used timestamp tracking for usage patterns
 - Rating system for quality assessment
 - Import merges with existing data and assigns new IDs to prevent conflicts